We stand with Ukraine to help keep people safe. Join us

 1. Detect spyware through slow performance

-To identify spyware on Android, compare your device’s current speed with its previous performance.
-If there’s a significant slowdown with no clear reason—like outdated software or too many installed apps—spyware might be the cause.
+Compare your device’s current speed with its previous performance.
+If there’s a significant slowdown with no clear reason, it could be a sign of spyware.

 2. Check how quickly battery drains

-Spyware apps run continuously, causing your phone to work harder and drain the battery faster.
+Spyware apps run continuously, so the battery drains faster.

 If you notice excessive battery usage without explanation, use Clario Anti Spy’s Spyware scan to detect and stop hidden threats: